-The table below provides an overview of the income and expense arising from the Company's investment assets:
+The table below provides an overview of the income and expense arising from the Company's invested assets

-TA3.2 2020 2019 "Restated" 2019
+TA3.2 2021 2020

-Investment return - Bonds \$000 \$000 \$000
+Investment return - Bonds \$000 \$000

-Interest Income 3,999 4,539 4,858
+Interest Income 2,196 3,999

-Net gains on financial investments 1,116 2,846 2,199
+Net gains/(losses) on investments (4,762) 1,116

-Investment return - Bonds 5,116 7,385 7,057
+Investment return - Bonds (2,566) 5,116

 The investment return reflects the conservative strategy adopted by the Board and the low yield reflects the current interest rate environment.
+The net losses on realisation of investments primarily relates to unrealised capital losses on the financial investments, arising from market value reductions in line with lower yields in the bond market.
 The income on the invested assets decreased as maturing bonds were replaced with lower coupon bonds.
-The investment strategy was reviewed with the Board during 2020 and no changes were made to the target investment allocation, which allow 50% of the investments to be placed in corporate bonds or commercial paper, with the balance retained in government bonds.
+The investment strategy was reviewed with the Board during 2021 and no changes were made to the target investment allocation, which allow 50% of the investments to be placed in corporate bonds or commercial paper, with the balance retained in government bonds.

 The cash on deposit is placed on a very low yield basis, allowing for cash to be withdrawn on demand.
-Interest earned in the period was \$72k (2019: \$319k).
+Interest earned in the period was \$186k (2020: \$72k).

 Other assets and liabilities held in currencies other than the reporting currency, USD, are subject to foreign currency revaluation changes when valued in the reporting currency.
-The foreign currency unrealised gains included in the total financial return was \$541k (2019: \$878k) with the FX gain mainly attributable to revaluation of the Singapore Branch assets and liabilities.
+The foreign currency unrealised losses included in the total financial return was -\$646k (2020 unrealised gain: \$541k) with the FX loss mainly attributable to revaluation of the Singapore Branch assets and liabilities.